Not even an experienced estate agent can value a UK property with total accuracy, and it isn’t an exact science — it’s educated guesswork.

 4. Get a free valuation on the Internet

-There are several online resources that offer free, no-obligation house valuations.
+Several online resources offer free, no-obligation house valuations.
 And in many cases, all you need to do is enter your postcode and the number of bedrooms your home has.
-This isn’t very accurate, but it’s a good way of starting the valuation process.
+Of course, this isn’t very accurate, but it’s a good way of starting the valuation process.

 5. Ask an estate agent